 - Medical and health care payments made to C or S corporations reported on 1099 MISC.

-- Substitute payments in lieu of dividends or tax-exempt interests are reportable.
+- Substitute payments instead of dividends or tax-exempt interests are reportable.

-- Gross proceeds paid to attorneys for providing legal services are reported on 1099 Tax Return.
+- Gross proceeds paid to attorneys for providing legal services are reported on the 1099 Tax Return.